kubeshop/testkube/README.md

 # Feedback

 Whether it helps you or not - we'd LOVE to hear from you.
 Please let us know what you think and of course, how we can make it better.
+Please join our growing community on Discord or here.